- While examining postmodernism is beyond the scope of this essay, an examination of its warrants is possible and profitable.

 Their efforts were not entirely built on rejection though.
 They also embraced a deep appreciation for the organic social nodes disdained by modernism, particularly by its self-interested rationalizing of imperialism, racism, sexism, and capitalism as producers of “order” as a cover for exploitation and oppression.
 This valuation produced a profound suspicion of the uses of power, particularly institutionalized power, in favor of creativity, radical individualism or group identity, and spontaneity (see “Correlation, Causation, Motivation“).
 The political face of this argument required a radical equality of degree under the assumption that no perspective ought to be privileged.
 Theoretically, this position is crippled by two contradictions: the first is the impossibility of either achieving or maintaining a complete equality of degree, though that has not prevented twentieth century revolutionaries from demanding it or attempting it.
 From the first days of the USSR to the Great Cultural Revolution to today’s egalitarians, the quest for equality has been doomed by its own presumptions no less than by the active resistance of political libertarians (see “The Riddle of Equality“).
 Unfortunately, the phenomenalist presumptions of postmodernism allow for no way to justly distribute power beyond an absolute equality.
 The second issue is more theoretical: in arguing against a universalist reason, postmodernists are making an ontological argument entirely refuted by their own premises.
 If no theoretical position ought to be privileged, why privilege theirs?
 They cannot argue for the opacity of language without using the language whose opacity they disparage.
 Postmodernists have flattened forests to make paper on which to argue against the possibility of discursive argument.
 Their attempts to deconstruct literature cannot help to privilege a cynical reading over a surface one, cannot succeed in the task of infinitely deferring whatever meaning they choose to value in defiance of their own theory of value.
 In arguing against cultural hegemony, they are every bit as authoritarian as the institutional authorities they condemn, as the intolerance on today’s college campuses attest.
 There is a more pragmatic way to view this development, though.
 Their obsession with power and its uses was necessitated by the failure of postmodernists to advance a moral theory that could prescribe any other means of resolving disagreements among the private convictions their warrant must necessarily produce (see “Belief in the Public Square“).
 Perhaps their most egregious error is to demand a justice whose very existence their theory of the machinations of power must deny and to condemn the powerful for the simple possession of the only means they recognize to effect the moral change they cannot warrant.

 The mature phase of postmodernism only came into focus in the last third of the twentieth century as the movement became dominated by French theorists in the wake of decolonization and the civil unrest of the 1960’s.
 Its evolution was anything but linear as thinkers built upon and then got entangled in others’ theories.
-A coherent evolution of the movement in the last third of the century is impossible, but a review of a few of its foremost polemicists will give you some sense of its directions and dissensions.
+A coherent explanation of the movement in the last third of the century is impossible, but a review of a few of its foremost polemicists will give you some sense of its directions and dissensions.
 Roland Barthes began his career as an existentialist but after World War II, he led the charge to infuse the usual warnings about the dangers of mass culture and grand narratives with an ironic detachment that soon marked serious fiction in general.
-Irony is, after all, condemnation without construction.
+Irony is, after all, condemnation without construction, demolition without delineation.
 Observing Stalinism, he eventually rejected his earlier Marxist literary analysis in favor of a radical freedom of interpretation that refused to privilege any one reading of “text,” postmodernism’s code word for all communication.
-He was moved to this discursive egalitarianism by Jacques Derrida’s deconstructionist theories which by the 1970’s had saturated Western cultures with an ironic deferral or even denial of fixed meaning in language.
-Derrida’s most influential contemporary was Michel Foucault, who took Derrida’s suspicion of imposed meaning into the overtly political realm.
+He was moved to this discursive egalitarianism by Jacques Derrida’s deconstructionist theories, which by the 1970’s had saturated Western cultures with an ironic deferral or even denial of fixed meaning in language.
+Derrida’s most influential contemporary was Michel Foucault, who took Derrida’s suspicion of imposed meanings into the overtly political realm.
 It was Foucault who sought to resist the passive power of culture and particularly of modernist institutional structures with their valuation of knowledge and expertise.
 Foucault saw all institutions as implements of entrenchment, guarantors of exploitation.
 He is most responsible for the performative rejection of institutional power that so characterizes contemporary life.
 This degree of alienation was too much for some theorists.
 Jurgen Habermas rejected a knee-jerk alienism in favor of civil and democratic give-and-take among interest groups.
 To his credit, he saw the dangers of both majoritarian democracies and totalitarian mass movements, though he failed to suggest any egalitarian solutions beyond small-scale communitarian governments.
 In this utopianism, he was joined by Jean Baudrillard, who proved prescient in warning against information societies whose interrelated complexity and mutual dependence might be endangered by an endless pursuit of “created needs” or by further knowledge abstractions tending toward ever higher specialization and expertise recalling earlier condemnations of common sense reason.
 The obsessions with power dynamics that Foucault highlighted and which proved postmodernism’s only means of resolving private or public conflict gradually politicized all human interactions as cultures began to take any use of power as exploitative.

 As postmodernism spread from abstruse theory to popular culture, which means from graduate students to undergraduates to movie audiences and novel readers, this politicization and suspicion of power permeated social thought, and like the antihero model that made use of it, gradually became a dominant moral model, thoroughly saturating Western cultures by the 1980’s.
 But this proved a problem, for the model required a rejection of the culture that had by now adopted its premises.
 Though this proved yet another anomaly for postmodern thinkers, it did not escape their notice.
 The theorist who most consciously grappled with it was Jean-Francois Lyotard.
 It was Lyotard who made “grand narratives” the coded curse of postmodern victimhood.
 What he was condemning were the discursive theories of the modernism that requires individuals to actively sanction rather than passively trust institutional authorities and their underpinnings: denominational religion, the contractarian basis for government and the “deep state” that complex systems require, corporate capitalism and the cultural imperialism it requires, and all the other formalized nodes of power in advanced societies.
 Lyotard saw in these institutions the stamp of oppression.
 Their possession of power marks them as defenders of the status quo and opponents of equality.
 Lyotard elevated the mini-cultures of exploited classes and peoples, of marginalized social groups, and overlooked subcultures.
 This was a real effort at egalitarian values in service to phenomenological morality, to be sure, and it was a reentry of postmodernism into a political arena its earlier existential rebellion had rejected.
 That politicization was only possible once theorists retracted their condemnation of mass culture, refining it to the institutional authorities that still functioned in it.
 Where immature postmodern thought had established the battle lines of antiheroic individual facing off against mass conformism, it had always condemned the hypocrisy and immorality of the authority that moved persons to bad faith.
 But the mature phase of the movement changed that view in two ways: by narrowing its critique to political suppressions of group equality in denial of “social justice” and by “pushing the narrative” that mass culture was merely the composite of various interest groups bound by some identity that determined their values in opposition to others grasping for their piece of the power pie.
 Postmodern historicism had claimed no perspective on the past ought to be privileged: that every point of view ought to be equally honored.
 Lyotard applied this thought to the present, and while this radical democratization deserves respect for valuing individual agency, its debt to Foucault also reminds us that it provides no means other than power for all the manifold cultures in society to reconcile either their public or their private interests other than by a recourse to the power plays he had earlier condemned as the machinations of the powerful.
 The power pie proved too small for all the hands reaching in to grab their piece, and the postmodern ethic provided no means to order the waiting line other than degree of victimhood.
 But, of course, determining that degree must be an entirely subjectivist or culturally relativist effort marked by perspectivist appeals to “fairness,” so it should surprise no one that everyone has plenty of reason to complain that life is unfair.
 And by the arbitrary standards of fairness, it is.
 Now that all of society has been read into postmodern theory, the competition among interest groups has degenerated into grubby scramblings among cultures for greater power, leading to even further politicization and a deeper conviction of victimhood in the name of a justice the axioms of postmodernism must deny (see “Cultural Consensus”).